Pismo Beach, California: Geography

-According to the United States Census Bureau, the city has a total area of 13.5 sqmi, of which 9.9 sqmi (73.29%) is covered by water.
+The Census Bureau's 2019 gazetteer lists 3.497 sqmi of land and 9.877 sqmi of water within the city.
 It is part of the Five Cities area, a cluster of cities in that area.
-The Five Cities area historically is made up of Arroyo Grande, Grover City (now Grover Beach), Halcyon, Fair Oaks, and Nipomo.
-Now most people refer to the Five Cities as Grover Beach, Pismo Beach, Shell Beach (which is actually a part of Pismo Beach), Arroyo Grande, and Oceano (which is unincorporated county land serviced by the Oceano Community Services District).
+The Five Cities area historically comprised Arroyo Grande, Grover City (now Grover Beach), Halcyon, Fair Oaks, and Nipomo.
+Now the Five Cities are generally considered to be Grover Beach, Pismo Beach, Shell Beach (which is actually part of Pismo Beach), Arroyo Grande, and Oceano (which is unincorporated county land serviced by the Oceano Community Services District).

 Pismo Creek enters the Pacific Ocean at Pismo Beach.
-The southern end of Pismo Beach runs alongside sand dunes, which are followed by eucalyptus trees that attract thousands of migrating monarch butterflies every November through February.
+The Monarch Butterfly Grove at Pismo State Beach provides an overwintering site for western monarch butterflies from November through February.

-Meadow Creek is a short creek that runs through the Pismo Lake Ecological Reserve and hosts a variety of wildlife despite its urban surroundings, including beaver (Castor canadensis).
+Meadow Creek is a short waterway that runs through the Pismo Lake Ecological Reserve and hosts a variety of wildlife despite its urban surroundings, including beaver (Castor canadensis).